A Look At The Mayan Train Project in Mexico

 What is the Mayan Train and where will it be built?

-The Mayan Train (Tren Maya), is a new touristic attraction now being built on the Yucatan Peninsula, in southern and southeastern Mexico.
+The Mayan Train (Tren Maya), is a new touristic attraction now being built on the Yucatan Peninsula, in southern Mexico.
 The Mayan Train project was announced in September 2018 by Mexico’s then-President-elect Andrés Manuel López Obrador.
-Despite much opposition, AMLO was able to push through and construction officially began in 2020.
+Despite much opposition, AMLO was able to push through and construction of the Maya train officially began in 2020.

 Watch this video to see more.

-The train’s route, which is approximately 1,500 km long, will pass through 40 municipalities and 181 towns in the states of Chiapas, Tabasco, Campeche, Yucatán and Quintana Roo.
+The entire route of the Tren Maya is approximately 1,500 km long and will pass through 40 municipalities and 181 towns in the states of Chiapas, Tabasco, Campeche, Yucatán and Quintana Roo.
 The route for the Tren Maya has been divided into seven sections: Jungle One, Gulf One, Gulf Two, Gulf Three, Caribbean One, Caribbean Two, and Jungle Two.
 Throughout these seven sections, there will be 21 main stations and 14 stops (paraderos).

 What will the Mayan Train be like?

-The Maya Train is a high-speed, diesel-electric rail service that will travel around the Yucatan Peninsula.
-The Tren Maya is designed for a top speed of 160 km/hour for passenger travel and 100 km/hour for freight/cargo.
+The Mayan Train will circumnavigate the Yucatan peninsula using a combination of diesel and electric trains.
+These high-speed trains have been designed for a top velocity of 160 km/hour for passenger travel and 100 km/hour for freight and cargo.
 The Mayan Train project will cover tourism services, transport for local passengers, and cargo transportation.
 Railcars will be adapted to accommodate these distinct purposes.

 The tourist class and long-distance cars will have rooms for overnight stays and restaurants with typical food from the southeast region of Mexico.
 Thirty-one of the forty-two trains will be used for basic passenger service, eight will be especially for touristic purposes, and three for long-distance travel.